 Nationally, readmission within 90 days after colorectal surgery occurs for about one in four patients and is associated with a cost of approximately $9,000 per readmission.
 Discover how this organization standardized the approach to elective colorectal surgery across its system, achieving and sustaining significant improvements for patients undergoing elective colon surgery, decreasing readmissions and LOS while dramatically decreasing the SSI rate.

-The number of patients who leave the ED without being seen (LWBS) is understood to be a marker of ED crowding and a signal that access-to-care issues are prevalent.
-Learn as an ED shares the interventions they used to drive down the LWBS rate, ensuring access to emergency care.
+The number of patients who leave the ED without being seen (LWBS) and arrival to time being seen by a qualified provider are markers of ED crowding and a signal that access-to-care issues may be prevalent.
+Learn as an ED shares the interventions they used to dramatically improve ED throughput, ensuring access to emergency care.

 Imagine being able to capture the values for “ejection fraction” (EF) from free text in echocardiogram reports to provide quality reporting for your heart failure patients.
 Or, being able to find all your patients with a diagnosis of peripheral arterial disease documented only in physician notes.
 Discover a team that is implementing text analytics solutions to improve EF capture rate, pulling key information “hidden” in physician notes and other clinical texts into applications as if it were simply another structured source mart.